-Welcome from Dr. Schenita Randolph and Dr. Kristen E. Rawlett Co-Chairs of the Research Interest Group.
+Welcome from Jen Collins and Christine Wynd Co-Chairs of the Research Interest Group.

 Our mission is to support other nurses in their endeavors to enhance community and public health research and nursing.
 This research group is committed to supporting relevant community based research aimed at informing nursing science, practice, education and policy.